-Do you have a soft spot for figs, but you’re tired of paying high prices when purchasing them from your local supermarket?
+Do you have a soft spot for figs, but hate the price tag at the supermarket?

 Instead of spending an arm and a leg on buying figs, consider growing your own.
 Figs are easy to plant, they grow well in almost any planting zone, and they require a minimal amount of care.